 RNA Inhibition.
-RNA interference is an alternative PEP strategy that interferes with viral RNA synthesis and may reduce the inhibitory effects elicited by Ebola virus proteins (VP24, VP35) on the host type 1 interferon response.
-The use of a cocktail of siRNAs targeting genes encoding EBOV -Mayinga virus L protein, VP24, and VP35 in stable nucleic acid lipid particles (2mg/kg/dose bolus intravenous infusion) protected 66% of rhesus macaques from death when treated 30 min after infection and then again on days 1, 3, and 5 (70).
-Complete protection was afforded if treatment was given 30 min after infection and continued daily through day 6.
-However immune-stimulatory siRNAs can also lead to a cytokine release syndrome which was seen in early phase I clinical trials of TKM-100802 (71).
-TKM-100802, composed of siRNAs targeting genes encoding EBOV-Myinga virus L protein and VP-35 in a lipid nanoparticle formulation, has been used in at least 4 medically evacuated EVD infected patients in Europe and in the US during the current outbreak (45, 72).
+RNA interference is an alternative antiviral strategy.
+The use of a cocktail of siRNAs targeting genes encoding EBOV L protein, VP24, and VP35 in stable nucleic acid lipid particles (2mg/kg/dose bolus intravenous infusion) protected 66% of rhesus macaques from death when treated 30 min after infection and then again on days 1, 3, and 5; complete protection was afforded if treatment was given 30 min after infection and continued daily through day 6 (70).
+However siRNA preparations can also lead to a cytokine release syndrome, which was seen in early phase I clinical trials of TKM-100802 (71).
+TKM-100802, composed of siRNAs targeting genes encoding EBOV-Myinga L protein and VP-35 in a lipid nanoparticle formulation, has been used in at least 4 medically evacuated EVD infected patients in Europe and in the US during the current outbreak (45, 72).
 Several mutations occurring in the current circulating Makona EBOV variant raised concerns about efficacy of siRNAs, as inhibition is sequence-specific (73, 74).
 Consequently, a new lipid nanoparticle encapsulated siRNA cocktail targeting the L and VP35 proteins from the Makona variant, designated si-Ebola3, has been developed, and was 100% protective in NPHs when administered 72 hours after infection and continued for 7 days (75).
-A clinical trial of the si-RNA cocktail targeting the Makona variant (TKM-130803) was recently stopped in Sierra Leone due to a lack of efficacy suggesting that siRNA treatment is less effective in human EVD than in animal models for reasons that remain to be determined (76).
-The company has suspended further development for filoviruses.
+A clinical trial of the si-RNA cocktail targeting the Makona variant (TKM-130803) was recently stopped in Sierra Leone due to a lack of efficacy, suggesting that siRNA treatment may be less effective in human EVD than in animal models for reasons that remain to be determined (76).

 Antisense technology, with the use of positively charged phosphorodiamidate morpholino oligomers (PMOplus) (synthetic antisense oligonucleotide analogs resistant to degradation by RNAse H) acts by steric hindrance and can be designed against any viral target as long as the sequence is known (77).
 An EBOV-specific PMO targeting VP24 and VP35 (AVI-6002) was effective as very early PEP in animal models.
 Five of 8 (62.5%) rhesus macaques infected with Ebola survived if treated (40mg/kg per day SC or IP x 10 or 14 days) 30-60 min after infection.
 Surviving animals experienced decreased viremia, LFTs, and pro-inflammatory cytokines.
 Complete protection against Marburg challenge was afforded when AVI-6003 (pooled PMOplus targeting Marburg VP24, VP35, and L) was delivered IV 30-60min following infection (78).
 A recent study showed that AVI-7537, a PMOplus targeting only VP24 and administered daily (40 mg/kg, IV) for 7 days, protected 6/8 (75%) rhesus macaques, with no difference in viremia or renal and hepatic impairment between AVI-7537 and AVI-6002 (79).
 Notably these strategies are limited by the need for early PEP intervention (<1hour) and knowledge of the target sequence.
 These agents have been studied in phase 1 trials of tolerability and pharmacology but not yet in EVD patients or those exposed.